idiap/bob/doc/Overview.rst

 ========

 |project| is a free signal-processing and machine learning toolbox
-developed by the Biometrics group at `Idiap`_ Research Institute, Switzerland.
+originally developed by the Biometrics group at `Idiap`_ Research Institute, Switzerland.
 The toolbox is written in a mix of `Python`_ and `C++` and is designed to be both efficient and reduce development time.

 Below is a brief summary of what you can do right now with |project|.
 To get started using |project|, please continue to the instructions for :doc:`Installation`.